unikanomo/esperanta-klavaro/README.md

-*in windows before 10 there will be a similar option in the control panel
+*in windows 7 and 8 there will be a similar option in the control panel